Advising Frequently Asked Questions

 When should I see my advisor?

-Freshmen are required to meet with their advisor at least twice each fall and spring semester.
+Students with less than 46 earned credit hours are required to meet with their advisor at least once each fall and spring semester.
 Students are also encouraged to meet with their advisor if some circumstances directly affect their academic performance and educational goals.

 When can I register for classes?

 ASU has two registration periods per year, which begin about the 10th to 12th week of each long semester and continue until one week before classes begin the next semester.
 Once the registration period opens, students are eligible to register according to their classification.
 You should register as soon as your date opens to ensure the best selection of courses.